 Milos Island Guide: While Milos has become more touristy in the past several years, you can still find its authentic charm if you know where to look.
-With amazing beaches, some of the best in the Cyclades, charming, off-the grid locations, and under-the-radar, neighboring Kimolos; it should come as no surprise that Milos is one of the most romantic islands in the Aegean.
-Dine at O Hamos, a local institution serving Milonian specialties on their own ceramic dishes.
+With amazing beaches, some of the best in the Cyclades, charming, off-the grid locations, and under-the-radar, neighboring Kimolos; it should come as no surprise that Milos is one of the most romantic islands in Greece.
+Not to mention the lovely Venus de Milo was found on this Greek island.
+Milos is a a great and safe option for solo travel, too!
+Eat in Milos at O Hamos, a local institution serving Milonian specialties on their own ceramic dishes.
 Or try a meal at Sirocco, where the food is baked in a volcanic oven in the sand.

 AN AUTHENTIC GUIDE TO THE ISLAND OF MILOS

 Travel Tip: A 20 minute ferry ride to neighboring Kimolos offers a more relaxed and boho vibe.
 The in-the-know crowd will head to Prassa (Agios Georgiou) beach with white rocks jutting out of the turquoise waters.
 Unlikely to catch your eye, To Kyma has an unexpectedly large and modern menu.
 Think avocado, tuna tartar, local fish soup, scallop ceviche and lobster pasta.
 This local taverna, with tables in the sand, has served big-name celebrities and locals alike.
 A true gastronomical surprise in the port of Kimolos!